viamrobotics/docs/docs/data-ai/ai/alert.md

 ### Find a model and configure an ML model service

-You must use an object detection model to use the `objectfilter` module.
+You must use an object detection or classification model to use the `filtered-camera` module.
-You can use an object detection ML model from the registry or train one yourself with Viam's built-in tools for [TFLite](/data-ai/ai/train-tflite/) or with another framework using a [custom training script](/data-ai/ai/train/).
+You can use an ML model from the registry or train one yourself with Viam's built-in tools for [TFLite](/data-ai/ai/train-tflite/) or with another framework using a [custom training script](/data-ai/ai/train/).

 Before you can run an computer vision service on your machine, you usually need to configure an ML model service to deploy the module.